Fighting 'through hell.' To reclaim Bakhmut, a Ukrainian brigade must first survive the forest

 ''Unfortunately, I'm only able to leave after going through hell,'' he said bitterly.

 On the day of the funeral, Sept.
-13, any man whole enough to fight was in the forest, including another sergeant, Fedya.
+13, any man whole enough to fight was in the forest, including another sergeant in the platoon, Fedya.
 On Sept.
 5, Fedya had been lightly wounded by a cluster munition, and the injury may have saved his life.
 Gagarin took his place in the assault, and that was the day he died.

 The last push started on Sept.
-14. Men from other depleted units joined in.
-After two months of inching between scorched ash trees, maybe they would finally break through the woods to Andriivka.
+14. Men from other depleted units joined in for the usual three- to four-day stint on the battlefield.
+After two months of inching their way forward through the stand of ash trees, maybe they would finally break through the woods to Andriivka.

 ''How many more lives do we need to give?"
 Fedya asked.
 "How many more forests are there?''

-A 24-year-old with a smooth and unlined face, Fedya wears his authority lightly, introspective but with little time or energy to spare on self-doubt or guilt.
+Fedya sees war as something to be perfected through a combination of study and experience.
+A 24-year-old with a smooth and unlined face, he wears his authority lightly, introspective but with little time or energy to spare on self-doubt or guilt.
+He dreams of war, and when he wakes, it is there waiting for him to move forward.

 On Sept.
 14, they finally did it — more than three months after receiving the order to reclaim Andriivka.
 They broke through the shelling and the drone-launched grenades, firing at Russian forces who fled in front of them.